Code-Institute-Submissions/wedding-band/README.md

 The site is built using AngularJS which handles page routing and is used for custom directives and services.
 I built a custom service to provide a list of available dates to the user when they click on a button.
 This is just to show an example of how a service could be used as there is no backend functionality to this site.
 As well as this I used custom HTML5, CSS3 and Javascript along with Bootstrap and AngularStrap to give the site it's design and functionality.

+### Testing

+The site has been tested extensively in Chrome, Firefox and Safari but only briefly in IE.

 ## Features